DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Schema naming in the Zod emitter is now configurable to camelCase (default) or PascalCase.
 - The `typeSpecTypeToZodString` function has been refactored and exported for improved testability.
 - Comprehensive tests for `typeSpecTypeToZodString` have been added and are passing.
+- The `playground` package serves as an example of library usage and a location for integration tests that verify emitter output.
+- Integration tests in the playground verify the content of generated files after compilation, rather than programmatically compiling within the test.

 ## Learnings and Project Insights